tejasmhos/data-512-final-project/final_project_plan.md

 ### NYPD Complaint Data Historic

 This dataset contains all valid crimes that were reported to the NYPD from 2006 till the end of 2017.
 These crimes include felonies, misdemeanors and other violent crimes.
 The dataset is very comprehensive, containing 6,036,095 rows of reported crime.
+You can download the data as a dump containing all the data, or programmatically access it using the Socrata Open Data (SODA) API.
 There are 35 columns in the dataset.
 To make things easy for the user of the dataset, a data dictionary (available [here](https://data.cityofnewyork.us/api/views/qgea-i56i/files/ee823139-888e-4ad0-badf-e18e2674a9cb?download=true&filename=NYPD_Complaint_Historic_DataDictionary.xlsx)) provides a comprehensive description of the different columns and what they contain.
 My final repository will also contain this dictionary to make things easier for the end user.
 A description of the columns is shown below:

 | Name              | Data Type | Description                                                 |
 | ----------------- | --------- | ----------------------------------------------------------- |